Kotlin/kotlinx.coroutines/docs/topics/coroutine-context-and-dispatchers.md

 >
 {style="note"}

-It demonstrates several new techniques.
-One is using [runBlocking] with an explicitly specified context, and the other one is using the [withContext] function to change the context of a coroutine while still staying in the same coroutine, as you can see in the output below:
+The example above demonstrates two important techniques in coroutine usage.

+The first technique involves using [runBlocking] with an explicitly specified context.
+This ensures that the coroutine runs in a controlled environment, allowing you to define the execution context explicitly.

+The second technique uses the [withContext] function.
+When you call [withContext], it suspends the current coroutine and switches to a new context.
+This transition may involve changing the dispatcher or updating other context elements.

+After switching, the block of code executes within the newly specified context.
+Once it completes, the coroutine automatically reverts to its original context, ensuring a smooth and controlled execution flow.

+As a result, the output of the above code is:

 ```text
 [Ctx1 @coroutine#1] Started in ctx1